mcgrathdar/portfolio/wp-content/plugins/under-construction-page/readme.txt

 == Description ==

 A simple, no-nonsense plugin for all those situations when you have to hide the site behind an Under Construction page for a while.
+Live examples will be up soon on <a href="https://underconstructionpage.com/" rel="friend">Under Construction website</a>.
+Till then give us a shout on Twitter <a href="http://twitter.com/WebFactoryLtd">@WebFactoryLtd</a>.

 **Options**

 * Under construction mode - off / on
+* End date & time - automatically disable construction mode on a set date
+* Google Analytics Tracking ID - enable tracking via Google Analytics
-* Theme - see screenshots
+* Theme - a new one is added with each update, <a href="https://wordpress.org/plugins/under-construction-page/screenshots/">see screenshots</a>
 * Title
 * Headline
 * Content
-* Whitelisted User Roles - users who see the site, instead of maintenance page
 * Social icons/links:
   * Facebook
   * Twitter